flisanp/ms3-baby-food-recipes/README.md

 ![mockup image]()

 This website is a recipe site for baby food.
 Users can search trough existing recipes and create an account where they can upload and store their own recipes and share them with other users.
+As a new mom I've realized the importance of finding good and healthy recipes for my kid.
+I've also realized the importance of finding them fast due to lack of time.
+This is way I wanted to create this website for me and parents alike that could benefit from this service.

 ## UX